josuedhg/todo/README.md

-# c code template
+# Todo lib

-This is a template for coding in C
+This is a library for todo task tracker